gelmio/oblivious-svelte/oblivious/Oblivious.md

 Nope.
 So to break the deadlock we head to the “bijouterie” - which I imagine is French for a "corner store".
 On the way he asks if I can buy him a water. *Sure.* Why not?
 We get to the store and I buy a couple of big bottles of water to crack the ten.
-The lady only has one bottle, and while she’s running off to grab another my mate casually reaches into the fridge, grabs a beer, crack it, and starts pouring it out into a glass.
+The lady only has one bottle, and while she’s running off to grab another my mate casually reaches into the fridge, grabs a beer, cracks it, and starts pouring it out into a glass.
 *It's 10 in the morning...*
 I see what he’s getting at...
 “voo meh ashtray”. *You buy me*.
 Great.